thomas-shares/tic-tac-toe/README.md

 # tic-tac-toe

-This is a sample demonstrating a simple minimax AI for playing Tic Tac Toe (eke Noughts And Crosses).
+This is a sample demonstrating a simple minimax AI for playing Tic Tac Toe (AKA Noughts And Crosses).
 It uses Reader Conditionals from Clojure 1.7 to expose both a Clojure implementation (that lives on the server) and a ClojureScript implementation (that runs on the client).

 The common code is in game.cljc and is used both by core.clj and core.cljs.

 ## Usage

-    lein cljsbuild once
+    ```lein cljsbuild once```

-    lein ring server
+    ```lein ring server```

-Now point your web browser to http://localhost:3000 for the Clojure version and http://localhost:3000/cljs for the ClojureScrip version.
+Now point your web browser to <http://localhost:3000> for the Clojure version and <http://localhost:3000/cljs> for the ClojureScript version.

 ## License